 It will also tell you if you can get bonus rewards just for shopping at certain retailers.
 For example, I searched for products on the Walmart website, and the extension alerted me to activate 2% back for Walmart purchases (note: if you like cashback deals or saving money with Amazon, our newsletter covers stuff like that all the time.
 There are always hidden deals for online shoppers).

-And with some websites, like Amazon, the extension is super interactive.
+And with some websites, the extension is super interactive.
 When you search on Amazon, Wikibuy will insert itself under the listed price.
 If it detects savings, it opens an unignorable popup.

 For this Dyson vacuum, Wikibuy let me know of a $75 savings if I shopped at a different store ($48 off the unit price plus free shipping).
 That’s something to write home about.